bartoszputek/discord-music-bot/README.md

 ## TODO
 - [ ] Add seek, clear queue, reapat commands
-- [ ] Bug with printing long playlist -> songs splitted and format is broken
+- [ ] Bug with playing stream that was skipped
+- [ ] Disconnect from voicechat after X seconds
+- [ ] Refactor to TypeScript

 ## Preparation